nennneko5787/NNDViewer/README.md

 ## Requirements
 A 3DS (including 2DS) with [Luma3DS](https://github.com/LumaTeam/Luma3DS) installed and [DSP1](https://github.com/zoogie/DSP1) run.
-I haven't tested the minimum system version, but at least 8.1.0-0 is needed.
+We haven't tested the minimum system version, but at least 8.1.0-0 is needed.

 ## FAQs